CaptainJacksRum/CaptainJacksRum/README.md

 📣 ︵ HELLO !!!
 I'm Jack/Vincent!
 As stated in my description, this is a PonyTown only Github.
 If you see me around, PLEASE C+H/INT & ROLEPLAY W ME!!!
 I'm very friendly I swear

 If I'm ever in my Valentino, Captain Jack Sparrow, or Vox ponies I'll act as them.
-If you get uncomfortable over what I say when I'm Val, PLEASE LET ME KNOW!!!
+I'm very in character when I'm Val, just a warning!! sigh...

 • ———— # 🎀 # ———— •